Spetsnaz: Moscow theatre hostage crisis

 The crisis was the seizure of the crowded Dubrovka Theatre on 23 October 2002 by 40 to 50 armed Chechens who claimed allegiance to the Islamist militant separatist movement in Chechnya.
 They took 850 hostages and demanded the withdrawal of Russian forces from Chechnya and an end to the Second Chechen War.
 The siege was officially led by Movsar Barayev.

 Due to the disposition of the theatre, special forces would have had to fight through 100 ft of corridor and attack up a well defended staircase, before they could reach the hall in where the hostages were held.
 The terrorists also had explosive devices.
-The most powerful of these was in the centre of the auditorium; if detonated, it could have brought down the ceiling and caused casualties in excess of 80% of the auditorium's occupants.
+The most powerful of these was in the center of the auditorium; if detonated, it could have brought down the ceiling and caused casualties in excess of 80% of the auditorium's occupants.
 After a two-and-a-half-day siege and the execution of two hostages, spetsnaz operators from the Federal Security Service (FSB) Alpha and Vympel a.k.a.
 Vega Groups, supported by the Russian Ministry of Internal Affairs (MVD) SOBR unit, pumped an undisclosed chemical agent into the building's ventilation system and raided it.

 During the raid, all of the attackers were killed, with no casualties among spetsnaz, but about 130 hostages, including nine foreigners, died due to poor first aid after falling unconscious from the gas.
 Most died after being evacuated from the theatre and laid outside on their backs instead of in the approved recovery position and then choking to death.
 Russian security agencies refused to disclose the gas used in the attack leading to doctors in local hospitals being unable to respond adequately to the influx of casualties.
 All but two of the hostages who died during the siege were killed by the toxic substance pumped into the theatre to subdue the militants.
 The use of the gas was widely condemned as heavy-handed.

 Physicians in Moscow condemned the refusal to disclose the identity of the gas that prevented them from saving more lives.
 Some reports said the drug naloxone was used to save some hostages.